SimpleLuke/100-days-of-code/README.md

 **Thoughts**: Today I chatted with the student ambassadors at Swansea University.
 Feel great to know more about Computer Science degree course and what to expect.
 I also registered the open day on 19th.
 I feel excited to throw myself into adcademic knowledge again, but a lot of concerns and considerations as well.

 ### Day 96:  November 7, 2022

 **Today's Progress**: Working on the stacks & queues data structures today.

 **Thoughts**: I feel great to learn more about different types of data structure.
 Learning how the data works helps me to approach a problem in a different angle.
 Leetcode is still hard though.

+### Day 97:  November 8, 2022

+**Today's Progress**: A Math Sprint Game.

+**Thoughts**: Users can play game and guess if the equations are right or wrong.
+Final time used will be calculated at the end of the game.
+Penalty time will be added for each incorrect answer.

+**Link(s) to work**: [Math Sprint Game](https://simpleluke.github.io/Math-Sprint-Game/)